Lesson 9.7: Avoiding interface redundancies

 To describe publications that were located in the country:

-$country isa country, has name ?country-name; (location: $country, located: $city) isa locating; $publishing (location: $city) isa publishing;
+$country isa country, has name $country-name; locating (location: $country, located: $city); $publishing isa publishing (location: $city);

-are returned as they can be cast into this role.
-Now, what happens if we want to polymorphically query for everything located in the country?
-Well, we must use the following pattern instead.
+What happens if we want to polymorphically query for everything located in the country?
+Well, we must use the following pattern:

 {